mattschapman/mattschapman.github.io/index.md

 ---

-## Examining panic-buying during the first wave of Covid-19, using mobility data
+### Examining panic-buying during the first wave of Covid-19, using mobility data
 The first wave of COVID-19 infections led to widespread stories of shortages in grocery stores as consumers stocked up in anticipation of lockdowns, a behaviour colloquially known as ‘panic buying’.
 In this project, I used mobility data from Google and Apple to empirically investigate the extent of panic buying in different countries.

 <img src="images/mobility.png?raw=true" />

+---

+### Did lockdowns influence the types of music people were listening to?

 ---